-3. UK quarantine in place for passengers returning from Amber list countries
+3. UK quarantine in place for returning passengers

-Now that UK quarantine has been removed for fully vaccinated passengers and all minors under the age of 18 returning from Amber list countries, we will not be able to offer any refund 90 days or less before travel as a result of your wish to cancel due to passengers not being fully vaccinated and thus needing to quarantine on return.
+Now that UK quarantine has been removed for fully vaccinated adult passengers and for all under 18’s returning from countries that are not on red list, we will not be able to offer any refund 90 days or less before travel as a result of your wish to cancel due to passengers not being fully vaccinated and thus needing to quarantine on return.

 4. Department for Education Guidance against overseas residential trips